 - The needs and expenses of the children.

-If a parent has remarried, the court does not count the income of a new spouse.
+If a parent has remarried or has a roommate, the court does not count the income of a new spouse or roommate.

 Each county has a child support office.
 The office is also called the IV-D Unit (“Four D Unit”).